olekscode/Blog/posts/multivariate-normal-distribution/index.md

 # Normal Distribution: A Programmer's Perspective

-Random number generators that are available in most modern programming languages generate numbers in range $[0,1]$ with uniform probability.
+Pseudo-random number generators that are available in most modern programming languages generate numbers in range $[0,1]$ with uniform probability.
 This means that a number $0.7$ has the same chance to be generated as the number $0.1$.

 ![](img/uniform.png)